mmartini05/Ninterpreter/extendedbuildlog.md

 Gonna redo the soldering and charge the SPC - I DOUBT this will make any difference

 6/2/24
 Hex output is bogus, nothing useful.
 Luckily I have a spare Raspberry Pi Pico, which does have a USB host.
+The nice thing is, even though I don't have pinheaders for it, I don't really need it, since the only outputs on the RPi are for UART (GCC)!